riman7/8086-Microprocessor-Basic-Programs/README.md

 ---

 ## 📂 List of Programs
-These are the solved problems of 8086 microprocessor asked in IOE examination.
+These are the solved problems of the 8086 microprocessor asked in the IOE examination.

 | S.N.  | Problem Statement | File Link |
 |----|------------------|-----------|